 The skilful, versatile midfielder with the powerful shot from distance has been touted as the new Marek Hamšík in some quarters ("he is my hero and inspires me," former Győr and Žilina man says).
 Just 19, the 2016 Gladbach signing scored on his first Bundesliga start, a shot from 20 metres to earn a 1-0 win against Hertha.
 Bénes played only two U21 qualifiers, but will be an important joker for Pavel Hapal's side in Poland.

 Sweden: Niclas Eliasson (Norrköping)

 Arguably the Allsvenskan player of the season so far, the 21-year-old winger is finally fulfilling the promise he showed as a 17-year-old, when he helped Falkenberg win promotion to the top flight.
 After sparkling intermittently at AIK, he has come into his own at Norrköping.
 Part Brazilian, he likes to take on defenders, and score goals, while he tops the Swedish league's assists rankings.

 FYR Macedonia: Enis Bardi (Újpest)

-Bardi already has eight goals in 18 Hungarian First League appearances this term and, despite being deployed as a midfielder, is the joint-leading scorer in the division's scorers rankings.
-The Skopje-born 21-year-old found the net twice for his country during qualifying and is set to move up to the seniors for UEFA EURO 2020 campaign, having made six senior appearances already.
+Bardi scored 12 goals in 29 Hungarian First League appearances this term and, despite being deployed as a midfielder, ended up third in the division's scorers rankings.
+The Skopje-born 21-year-old found the net twice in U21 qualifying and is set to move up to the seniors for UEFA EURO 2020 campaign, having made six senior appearances already.